geek-kb/k8s_security/blog/under_construction.md

 <!-- truncate -->

-In the meantime, feel free to explore our [Documentation](https://geek-kb.github.io/k8s_security/docs/intro) and [How-To Guides](https://geek-kb.github.io/k8s_security/guides/intro).
+In the meantime, feel free to explore our [Documentation](https://geek-kb.github.io/k8s_security/docs/intro).

 See you soon!